monterrubio-miguel/pyTSP/README.md

+All credit goes to aofurmy and his project https://github.com/afourmy/pyTSP

 # Introduction

 The travelling salesman problem (TSP) asks the following question: "Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city and returns to the origin city ?